radiantlogic-v8/documentation-new/documentation/sys-admin-guide/server-backend.md

 If the primary backend is not available, RadiantOne attempts to connect to a failover server that is configured for the data source.

+>[!warning]
->[!warning] if you have not defined data sources for your failover servers, you must do so before performing the following steps.
+>If you have not defined data sources for your failover servers, you must do so before performing the following steps.

 1. In the Main Control Panel, go to > Settings Tab > Server Backend section.